isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-07-03-post-Ministerial Statement on the Rentals of State Properties by Second Minister for Law Mr Edwin Tong SC.md

 43. Mr Don Wee had asked about the rental rate of State-owned heritage properties benchmarked against the private residential market.

 {:start="44"}
-44. Sir, the valuation of residential Black and White properties for rental is dependent on various factors:
+44. Sir, the valuation of residential Black and Whites for rental is dependent on various factors.

-(1) First, the Gross Floor Area (“GFA”) is the guiding component in determining the rent:
+(1) First, the Gross Floor Area (GFA) is the guiding component in determining the rent.

 * GFA represents the available live-in space for the tenant.